SearchBlox for Amazon OpenSearch Service

 1. Create VPC

-Create a VPC, which needs to be mentioned while creating a SearchBlox IndexServer at AWS Marketplace.
+Create a VPC that will be used while setting up a SearchBlox IndexServer from the AWS Marketplace.

 Instructions:

-- Leave other settings as default unless you have specific network requirements.
+7. Keep the other settings as default unless you have specific requirements.

 2. Create KeyPair

 Create a Key Pair and store it safely.
-It will be used to access your AWS instance.
+This will be used to access your AWS instance.

 Instructions: